drsezzer/drsezzer.github.io/my_thoughts_coding_assistants.md

 4. Also linked to 2, is knowing when to Intervene: Crucially, my understanding of the problem space allowed me to identify precisely when to step in and stop the AI from making things worse, which would have resulted in a more messier and therefore increasingly fragile codebase.

 5. Like other LLM based systems, Cursor wasn’t great at knowing when to give up.
-A lot like LLMs waxing lyrical when asked to describe a blank image[source]?.
+A lot like LLMs waxing lyrical when asked to [describe a blank image](https://bsky.app/profile/simonwillison.net/post/3lphx7dly6c2w).
 The system’s ability to know when to ask for help, is currently elusive.

 6. Towards the end of the session, the agent seemed to get less accurate and therefore slightly less effective, I put this down to the code becoming too large, and although not hitting a system limit, it was likely hitting the LLMs context limits (for attention), for example if a fix required refactoring, it started to miss changes that should be made in other class/files.
 Although, quick to fix, once highlighted.